NRI Income Tax & Compliance

 For example, sudden significant bank deposits without a clear basis or justification would trigger a notice under Section 148 by the assessing officer.

-Information from other Government Agencies Suggesting Tax Evasion: The ITR department often receives confidential data from external agencies that highlight discrepancies in the financial dealings of the taxpayer.
+Information from Other Government Agencies Suggesting Tax Evasion: The ITR department often receives confidential data from external agencies that highlight discrepancies in the financial dealings of the taxpayer.
 Such cases will result in a notice under Section 148.

 Timeline To Issue a Notice Under Section 148